es-j3/FreeBSD-Proton-Experimental/README.md

 we're not done yet, because we still need to install the 32 bit version.

-create a 32 bit poudriere jail ```poudriere jail -c -j default -v 14.2-RELEASE -a i386``` you may change the RELEASE part to whatever your FreeBSD version is
+create a 32 bit poudriere jail ```poudriere jail -c -j i386 -v 14.2-RELEASE -a i386``` you may change the RELEASE part to whatever your FreeBSD version is

 we can now build the i386 version of the package ```poudriere bulk -j i386 -b latest emulators/proton-experimental```